Your GCSE Maths AQA Exam Explained with Deb Friis

 You can learn these by using the retrieval practice questions in your revision guides to test yourself, get your friends and family to help and test you as well.
 Also put these on flash cards and use these to help you to learn them.

-Making sure that you know these facts thoroughly helps you to free up your working memory to concentrate on the more tricky exam questions.
+By ensuring you know these facts thoroughly, you free up your working memory – allowing you to focus more effectively on the trickier exam questions.

-So the second tip for your GCSE maths revision is to practice as many of these questions as possible.
-Start by using your revision guide to practice the topic specific questions, and once you’re happy with how to do all the techniques, move on to tackling the more difficult exam questions which could contain any topic or mixed together.
+And the second tip for your GCSE maths revision is to practice as many of these questions as possible.
+To begin with, use your revision guide to practice the topic- specific questions.
+Once you’re confident with the techniques, then move on to the more challenging exam questions, which could include any topic or a mix of several.

 There are some techniques to help you to do these questions.
 Firstly, try to write down anything that you might know that relates to the question when you start it, this might help you to see what to do.